BLOODY BAT ROMEO

-The girl, terrified, tries to back herself even further onto the wall, but unless she planned to merge herself with the building, that was not going to happen.
+The girl, terrified, pushes herself even further onto the wall, but merging herself with the building anymore isn’t going to happen.

-She watches in terror as one of them reaches for her shoulder with his big, ugly hand, immediately shutting her eyes closed.
+She watches in terror as one of them reaches for her shoulder with his big, ugly hand, before shutting her eyes closed.

-Her quiet voice breaks as she waits for the worst, knowing that the street is probably empty and that she is on her own, completely at the mercy of these local gangsters who simply see her as easy prey.
+Her quiet voice breaks as she waits for the worst, knowing that the street is probably empty and that she is on her own.
+These local gangsters likely see her as easy prey, completely at their mercy.

-The sharp sound of something cracking open suddenly startles her.
+The sharp sound of bones cracking suddenly startles her.

-This time she sees it: a quick flash of something blunt hitting one of the delinquents across the head from behind, his loud cry of pain ringing in the air as he falls.
+This time she sees it; a quick flash of something bludgeoning a delinquent across the head from behind, his loud cry of pain ringing in the air as he falls.

-The last delinquent standing starts stammering, seemingly recognizing his assailant and stepping away from the mysterious figure that had taken down his three comrades a moment ago.
+The last delinquent standing starts stammering as he backs away, seemingly recognizing the mysterious figure that had taken down his three comrades a moment ago.

 "P-Please!
 I-I'll go!
 Spare meeeee!!"

-The girl shuts her eyes again and turns her face away, fearing the worst.
-But unlike before, she can still hear the thug conscious, sobbing, and the sound of the hit itself was fairly different.
+The girl shuts her eyes again and turns her face away, expecting the same dull crack.
+But unlike before, the thug continues to sob, even as the loud clang echoes fairly different.

-She opens one eye and sees that the delinquent has fallen on his butt, holding his arms above his head as if still expecting a hit, his entire body visibly shaking.
+She opens one eye and sees that the delinquent has fallen on his butt, holding his arms above his head as if still expecting an actual hit.
+His entire body visibly shaking.

-The mysterious figure had instead struck the ground next to the delinquent, a chunk of concrete digging out where he'd struck it.
+The weapon lingers menacingly over the ground next to the delinquent, a chunk of concrete digging out where he'd struck it.

-It all happened so quickly: she can barely process what just occurred, but her mind slowly starts catching up.
+It happened so quickly, she could barely process what just occurred.
+But her mind slowly starts catching up.
 She turns to look at the person who had come to save her— her hero.

 Slowly, he brings his free hand to his cheek, wiping some drops of blood from his skin.
-He seems to be in some sort of bloodthirsty trance, with his eyes obscured by his hair.
-Even though he’s not smiling, the girl thinks he might have been enjoying himself.
+He seems to be lost in a bloodthirsty trance, with his hair wildly draping over his eyes.

-With just one glance, the boy can tell the girl is scared out of her mind, and who wouldn't be?
-She almost got attacked by four bullies— three of them still lying on the ground at her feet, unconscious.
+With just one glance, the boy can tell the girl is scared out of her mind.
+Who wouldn't be?
+She almost got attacked by four bullies; three of them now lie on the ground at her feet, unconscious.

-Not to mention she also saw him like this...
+But more than that, she also saw him like this.